AEG Loop - Phone

 to access the phonebook.

-•Press . to select the desired phonebook entry.
+• Press . to select the desired phonebook entry.

 and to select DELETE.

-UK9 PHONE SETTINGS Your phone comes with a selection of settings that you can change to
+Your phone comes with a selection of settings that you can change to personalize your phone the way you like it to work.

 9.1 Date and Time Settings